Weekend in Graz itinerary for first time visitors

 Graz feels like a small town but with a big city personality.

-I hope you enjoy this of things to do in Graz Austria and make Graz your next city break destination.
+I hope my Graz weekend itinerary inspires you to make Graz your next city break destination.